thedev132/hcb/dev-docs/guides/stripe_payouts.md

 The equivalent logic for donations is handled in `Donation#set_fields_from_stripe_payment_intent!`.
 Donations at this time are marked as  `in_transit`.

 Next, we will create payouts from our Stripe balance.
-This payouts are a bank transfer from Stripe to Column.
+These payouts are a bank transfer from Stripe to Column.
 For both donations and invoices, this starts in `PayoutService::Nightly`.
 This service queues `Payout::DonationJob` and `Payout::InvoiceJob` which each call `PayoutService::Donation::Create` and `PayoutService::Invoice::Create` respectively.

 These create `DonationPayout`s and `InvoicePayout`s.
 Both models have a `before_create` callback called `create_stripe_payout` that creates the payout from Stripe’s end.